lumapps/samples/Custom Url Schemes/README.md

 ## Defining custom schemes

 If your favorite software does not provide a custom URL scheme, you can define it yourself.
-In the following examples, we will use Microsoft Visual Studio code, but this explanations can work for *any* software.
+In the following examples, we will use Microsoft Visual Studio code, but these explanations can work for *any* software.

 #### Disclamer:
 VSCode already provides `vscode` custom scheme, we will juste be defining a second one, `lumapps-vscode` for the sake of the example.